 - It empowers your customers to be more effective in reaching their own business targets.

-- Most importantly, it means customers are more likely to remain loyal to your enterprise.
+- It means customers are more likely to remain loyal to your brand.

-If you’re involved in content marketing – or inbound marketing in a more general sense – then you already understand some key elements of educating your customers.
+If you’re involved in content marketing – or inbound marketing in general – then you already understand some key elements of educating your customers.

-You’ll need to develop helpful, informative content for them.
-Then, you’ll have to monitor how that content is used and troubleshoot gaps based on observed activity.
+You need to develop helpful, informative content for them.
+Then, you have to monitor how that content is used and troubleshoot gaps based on observed activity.

-Although those are core elements of customer education, there’s more to it ... much more.
+Although these are core elements of customer education, there’s more to it than that.

-You might ask why it’s vital to have a customer education program if you’re already able to provide training to customers on demand.
-The simple answer is that having a program in place is the key to being proactive rather than reactive.
+You might ask why it’s vital to have a customer education strategy if you’re already able to provide training to customers on demand.
+The simple answer is that having a strategy in place helps your business be proactive rather than reactive.

 - A reactive solution will have you developing ad-hoc, one-time answers to inquiries.